ezdodal logo

 What is the Pregnancy Weight Tracker?

-A calculator that computes recommended weekly weight gain during pregnancy based on your pre-pregnancy BMI.
-It applies the Institute of Medicine 2009 guidelines and supports both singleton and twin pregnancies.
-Enter your current weight to check if you are within the recommended range, along with nutrition guidance by trimester.
+A pregnancy weight tracker that shows recommended weekly prenatal weight gain based on your pre-pregnancy BMI.
+It applies Institute of Medicine 2009 guidelines and supports both singleton and twin pregnancies.
+Enter your current weight to see whether you are within the healthy range, with nutrition guidance by trimester.

 Recommended Gestational Weight Gain by BMI (IOM Guidelines)